Aadhithyapranav/3c.FILE_TRANSFER_USING_TCP_SOCKETS/README.md

-# ExNo.3c.CREATION FOR FILE TRANSFER USING TCP SOCKETS
+# ExNo.3c CREATION FOR FILE TRANSFER USING TCP SOCKETS
 ## AIM
 To write a python program for creating File Transfer using TCP Sockets Links
 ## ALGORITHM: